ELDiablO59152/Junia-Connect/README.md

 # Junia-Connect
 Short script to authenticate against Junia firewall.
-Can be launch on Windows startup.
+Can be launched on Windows startup.
 It will check the correct WiFi name before authentication.

-Make sure you have intsalled requests :
+Make sure you have installed requests :
 ```
 pip install requests
 ```

-You can launch the script with the command for the prompt method or by giving the credentials as arguments :
+You can launch the script for the prompt method or by giving the credentials as arguments with the commands :
 ```
 python JConnect.py
 python JConnect.py mail=[mail address] password=[password] debug